 Lesson 5 of 5

-Objective: SWBAT take the information from their double bubble maps and use that to write comparing sentences between the two stories.
+Objective: SWBAT use text-based information from their double bubble maps to write complex comparing sentences using connecting words.

 Today we are going to be comparing how our two stories are the same.
-We are still going to be using our double bubble maps as a tool but today's lesson is easier than yesterday's because we aren't making compound sentences and we only have two points of how the stories are the same.
-Students will be addressing standard RL1.1 because they have to answer my text dependent questions.
-As they write their answers they are going to have to use evidence from the text.
+We are again going to be using our double bubble maps as a tool to structure our sentences telling how the stories are the same.
+Students will be addressing standard RL1.1 and RL.1.3 because they have to answer my text dependent questions using evidence from the text.
 When they use evidence they have to be specific and describe characters, settings and events using the key details from the story.
-This addresses standard RL1.3.
-When we compare two stories we address standard RL1.9.
+This addresses standard RL1.3 as well.
+Finally, when we compare two stories, we address standard RL1.9.

 For today's lesson students will need their work packet and double bubble maps from yesterday.
-You will need your Smartboard Three Pigs and Wolf Compare and Contrast or Activboard Three Pigs Compare and Contrast lesson to do some modeling.
+You will need your Smartboard Goldilocks Compare and Contrast.notebook or Activboard Goldilocks Compare and Contrast.flipchart lesson to do some modeling.